Alleyn’s Concert “A Big Flop”, “Concert Went Well”, Trial By Jury, Battle Of Stamford Bridge…Reviewed With Evidence, Late March 1975

 Saturday 1 March 1975 – Went to Andrew after school.
 Played snooker.
 Visited mummy again.

-Mum was in hospital for 10 days or so, I think, having her Stanmore inserted.
+Mum was in hospital for 10 days or so, I think, preparing to having her Stanmore inserted in May.

-It is strange sitting writing this article in the clinic, almost 50 years to the day that mum had her hip replaced, having just yesterday had mine replaced.
+It is strange sitting writing this article in the clinic, almost 50 years to the day that mum started the process of a hip replacement, having just yesterday had mine replaced.
 She got 40 years out of hers, I doubt if I’ll need or want 40 years out of mine!

 A Private Lesson In Arthroplasty, Hockey, Supervising Entrance Exams, Viola Mooted, A Field Trip To Kew Gardens & Far Too Much TV: Alleyn’s School & Beyond In The First Half Of February 1975